 Students cover a range of topics including data security, mining, data visualisation and more.
 The university also ensures that the courses are developed with real-world business in mind by developing close links with UK businesses.

+If you’re interested in learning more about Big Data, here’s an article we’ve written to help you out.
 Still unsure what or where to study?
 You might also be interested in reading about all you need to know about a Masters in Data Science.
 Or this post about the Best UK Universities for International Students.